Human Gene Editing

 Incumbents

-The most common method used by incumbents to enter the gene editing space has been through partnerships and research collaborations with startup companies.
-Although the number of incumbents with in-house gene editing capabilities is low, a few prominent big pharma incumbents such as Novartis, Merck, and AstraZeneca have initiated in-house R&D initiatives over the last few years in order to stay at the forefront of gene editing.
+The most common method incumbents have used to set foot into the gene-editing space has been through partnerships and research collaborations with startup companies.
+Although the number of incumbents with in-house gene-editing capabilities is low, a few prominent Big Pharma incumbents, such as Novartis, Merck, and AstraZeneca, have initiated in-house R&D initiatives over the last few years to stay at the forefront of gene editing.

 In House Development